-Depreciation or other cost recovery deductions passed through to a Fund from investments in MLPs in a given year generally will reduce a Fund's taxable income (and earnings and profits), but those deductions may be recaptured in a Fund's taxable income (and earnings and profits) in subsequent years when the MLPs dispose of their assets or when a Fund disposes of its interests in the MLPs.
-When deductions are recaptured, distributions to a Fund's shareholders may be taxable, even though the shareholders at the time of the distribution might not have held shares in a Fund at the time the deductions were taken by a Fund, and even though a Fund's shareholders at the time of the distribution will not have corresponding economic gain on their shares at the time of the distribution.
+Depreciation or other cost recovery deductions passed through to the Fund from investments in MLPs in a given year generally will reduce a Fund's taxable income (and earnings and profits), but those deductions may be recaptured in the Fund's taxable income (and earnings and profits) in subsequent years when the MLPs dispose of their assets or when the Fund disposes of its interests in the MLPs.
+When deductions are recaptured, distributions to the Fund's shareholders may be taxable, even though the shareholders at the time of the distribution might not have held shares in the Fund at the time the deductions were taken by the Fund, and even though the Fund's shareholders at the time of the distribution will not have corresponding economic gain on their shares at the time of the distribution.